Rafawastaken/CatFeeder/Examples/servo/README.md

 # Servo motor - example

-Simple example to test out an 180º servo motor.
+Simple example to test a 180º servo motor.